Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems

 The deformations of the fluid at different instants of time are shown in the insets of the diagram, where the shapes of the first mode are clearly identified.
 Moreover, we can note that the level of the fluid increases unbounded with time due to resonance.

 The dotted line in Fig.~\ref{ResultsSloshingWaves3D} represents the time-history of $\Delta u_{z}$ when the resonators are installed in the system.
-Similarly to the two-dimensional case, we can note that at this frequency the container behaves as a rigid body and the resonators do not significantly modify the amplitudes of sloshing waves.
-This result confirms that the resonators are not useful for the reduction of the amplitudes of sloshing waves; to achieve this objective, the simplest solution is to introduce baffles (\cite{Belakroum2010,Wang2012}), which do not affect the properties of the resonators.
+Similarly to the two-dimensional case, we note that at this frequency the container behaves as a rigid body and the resonators do not significantly modify the amplitudes of sloshing waves.
+The simplest solution to reduce the sloshing in the fluid would be to introduce baffles (Belakroum et al.~(2010), Wang et al.~(2012)), which do not affect the properties of the resonators.

 Finally, we observe that if the structure were more flexible, the frequencies of sloshing waves and the eigenfrequencies of the filled-fluid container would be closer.
 In this case, sloshing waves could increase the vibrations of the structure and viceversa.
 In such a system, the resonators would be very useful, as they would reduce the oscillations of the container and, as a consequence, the amplitudes of sloshing waves would not be increased by the structural vibrations.